ChenChengKuan/SeqGAN_tensorflow/README.md

 # SeqGAN_tensorflow

 This code is used to reproduce the result of synthetic data experiments in "SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient" (Yu et.al).
-It replaces the original tensor array implementation by higher level tensorflow API for better flexibility.
+It replaces the original tensor array implementation with higher level tensorflow API for better flexibility.

 ## Introduction
 The baisc idea of SeqGAN is to regard sequence generator as an agent in reinforcement learning.
 To train this agent, it applies REINFORCE (Williams, 1992) algorithm to train the generator and a discriminator is trained to provide the reward.
 To calculate the reward of partially generated sequence, Monte-Carlo sampling is used to rollout the unfinished sequence to get the estimated reward.